top of page

 ree

-3. Keep Complete Records – The CBSA can audit imports for up to seven years after entry.
-Maintain all records by customs transaction number.
+Maintain complete records – The CBSA may conduct audits up to seven years after importation.
+Ensure that all records are properly kept and organized by customs transaction number.

 Comments